-- 1. Controlling employee and visitor exposures, keeping them ALARA and always below the dose limits. - 2.
-Requesting proper radiation monitoring devices for laboratory personnel. - 3.
-Registering new radiation users with the Radiation Safety Department. - 4.
-Providing suitable monitoring instruments, protective clothing, equipment (such as shielding, if required) and supplies for employees. - 5.
-Notifying the Radiation Safety Department of any change or proposed change in radionuclide use which might affect radiation protection procedures. - 6.
-Following correct procedures for procurement of radionuclides and radiation producing devices. - 7.
-Maintaining up-to-date marking and labeling of laboratories, radioactive materials and equipment. - 8.
-Properly disposing of radioactive wastes and producing accurate disposal records.
+- A. Controlling employee and visitor exposures, keeping them ALARA and always below the dose limits. - B. Requesting proper radiation monitoring devices for laboratory personnel. - C. Registering new radiation users with the Radiation Safety Department. - D. Providing suitable monitoring instruments, protective clothing, equipment (such as shielding, if required) and supplies for employees. - E. Notifying the Radiation Safety Department of any change or proposed change in radionuclide use which might affect radiation protection procedures. - F. Following correct procedures for procurement of radionuclides and radiation producing devices. - G. Maintaining up-to-date marking and labeling of laboratories, radioactive materials and equipment. - H. Properly disposing of radioactive wastes and producing accurate disposal records. - I. Immediately reporting, to the Radiation Safety Department, any spills, suspected overexposures, theft or misuse of radioactive material, and other accidents or incidents involving radiation or radioactive materials. - J. Safely operating any radiation producing device for which he is listed as the possessor. - K. Testing and care of radiation sources made by university or hospital personnel. - L. Properly administering and using sources of radiation in or on humans (if authorized for this type of use). - M. Providing employees with copies of portions of the Radiation Safety Manual applicable to them, such as: - i.
+General Procedures for Laboratory Personnel - ii.
+General Procedures for Radiation Producing Equipment Operators - iii.
+Emergency Procedures and Decontamination Procedures - N. Completing training, provided on the WVU SOLE website, presented by the Radiation Safety Department and requiring that students and employees complete the orientation and training sessions appropriate for them.

-- 9. Immediately reporting to the Radiation Safety Department, any spills suspected overexposures, theft or misuse of radioactive material, and other incidents involving radiation or radioactive materials. - 10.
-Safely operating any radiation-producing device for which he/she is listed as the possessor. - 11.
-Testing and care of radiation sources made by university or hospital personnel. - 12.
-Properly administering and using sources of radiation in or on humans (if prior authorization has been obtained for this type of use). - 13.
-Providing employees with copies of portions of the Radiation Safety Manual applicable to them, such as: - a.
-General Procedures for Laboratory Personnel - b.
-General Procedures for Radiation Producing Equipment Operators - c.
-Emergency Procedures and Decontamination Procedures - 14.
-Completing training, provided on the WVU SOLE website, presented by the Radiation Safety Department and requiring that students and employees complete the orientation and training sessions appropriate for them. - 15.
-Properly using radiation sources in or on animals (if applicable). - 16.
-Proper use of an irradiator (if applicable). - 17.
-Securely storing all radiation sources used under his or her direction. - 18.
-Making sure that appropriate surveys and monitoring are performed, any needed corrective action is carried out and that necessary records are maintained.
-Contamination survey results (LS counting and/or gamma well counting) must be documented in units of disintegrations per minute (DPM) for both monthly and post-experiment surveys. - 19.
-Properly transferring radioactive material while working at the University or WVU RMH and prior to leaving (as applicable). - 20.
-Ensuring that radiation survey instruments are calibrated periodically for the type of radiation to be measured. - 21.
-Training of laboratory personnel that will not be directly involved in radioactive experimentation.
-The specific content of the training is left to the to the discretion of the PI, but should contain at least: what to do in the event of a spill, whom to contact in emergent situations, and lab-specific procedures.
-At no time should the non-user handle radioactive materials or decontamination; this shall be undertaken by the PI and/or a radiation worker assigned to the PI.
+- O. Properly using radiation sources in or on animals (if applicable). - P. Properly using a sealed source irradiator facility (if applicable). - Q. Securely storing all radiation sources used under his or her direction. - R. Making sure that appropriate surveys and monitoring are performed, any needed corrective action is carried out and that necessary records are maintained.
+Contamination Survey results (LS Counting and Gamma Well Counting) must be documented in units of disintegrations per minute (DPM) for both monthly and post experiment surveys. - S. Properly transferring radioactive material while working at the university or hospital and prior to leaving (as applicable). - T. Ensuring that radiation survey instruments are calibrated periodically for the type of radiation to be measured.